dux/fez/README.md

 ## How it works

-* define your custom component - `Cde('ui-foo', class UiFoo extends BaseCde)`
+* define your custom component - `Fez('ui-foo', class UiFoo extends FezBaze)`
 * add HTML - `<ui-foo bar="baz" id="node1"></ui-foo>`
-  * lib will call `node1.cde.connect()` when node is added to DOM and connect your component to dom.
+  * lib will call `node1.fez.connect()` when node is added to DOM and connect your component to dom.

 That is all.